bhammoth/Syndio/readme.md

 Failure to observe this step will give you an error selenium.common.exceptions.WebDriverException: Message: ‘geckodriver’ executable needs to be in PATH.

-Point this to your firefox.app path: https://github.com/bhammoth/Syndio/blob/main/test/TestBase.py#L16
+Point this to your firefox binary path: https://github.com/bhammoth/Syndio/blob/main/test/TestBase.py#L16

 ## Running tests
 You can run the all the tests by using this command: